-Aqua therapy is one of the numerous types of therapies proven beneficial to children with cerebral palsy.
-Learn about the ins and outs of aqua therapy and the available programs and exercises that would work best for your child.
+Aquatic therapy is one of the numerous types of therapies proven beneficial to children with cerebral palsy.
+This section will focus on the benefits of aquatic therapy as well as discuss some of the programs and exercises that may work for your child.

 What is Aqua Therapy?

 Aqua therapy, also known as aquatic therapy, is a sequence of water-based exercises that help improve a person’s physical abilities and functions.
 It has been approved by the medical community as a way to help heal the body.
 Aquatic therapy is particularly beneficial for children with cerebral palsy since it allows the children to move freely without putting stress or much weight on their bodies.
 Water is known to reduce weight by 90%.